dustinpfister/blog_posts/_posts/js-custom-event.md

 ## 1 - What to know before getting into making custom events

 This is a bit more of an advanced post compared to the basics of getting started with events.
 When it comes to the very basics of events in client side javaScript I have wrote a post on [event listeners](/2019/01/16/js-event-listeners/), and other post on [event objects](/2020/07/23/js-event-object/).
 It might be a good idea to get a solid grasp on how to work with built in events first before getting into learning how to go about defining custom events.
+In my post on event objects I have an example that involves how to go about simulating events by following a process that is not so simulate from what it is that I am writing about here actually.

 I also assume that you have at least some background when it comes to the very basics of html and javaScript.
 If you are still fairly new to javaScript you might want to start out with some [getting started type posts on javaScript](/2018/11/27/js-getting-started/) in general.